GR

 Tzatziki

-Creamy yogurt dip with cucumber, garlic, olive oil, and herbs, served with almost every meal and perfect for dipping bread or vegetables.
+Creamy, refreshing yogurt dip with grated cucumber, garlic, olive oil, dill, and lemon.
+Served with virtually every meal, perfect for dipping bread, vegetables, or as a cooling accompaniment to grilled meats.

 Allergens: